-Tuktoyaktuk (fka Port Brabant, aka Tuk) is a port town (an Inuvialuit hamlet) with population around 900.
-It is located on Kugmallit Bay (near Mackenzie River Delta) on the shore of Beaufort Sea (Arctic Ocean) in the Canada's Northwest Territories, north of the Arctic Circle.
+Tuktoyaktuk (fka Port Brabant, aka Tuk) is a port town (Inuvialuit hamlet) with population around 1,000.
+The town is located on Kugmallit Bay (near Mackenzie River Delta, Beaufort Sea, Arctic Ocean) in Canada's NT (Northwest Territories), and north of Arctic Circle.

 - Between 1890-1910, a large number of natives were wiped out in flu epidemics.
 In subsequent years, the Alaska's Dene people and residents of Herschel Island (Yukon) settled here.

-- In the 1950's here were established radars (as part of Canada's DEW Line) monitoring the air traffic.
+- In the 1950's here were installed radars (as part of Canada's DEW Line) monitoring the air traffic.

 - In the 1970's Tuktoyaktuk became a base for oil and gas drilling companies with operations in Beaufort Sea.